-• This exemption allows sales of securities of an issuer to investors who are accredited investors (see definition in section 1.1 of NI 45-106).
+- This exemption allows sales of securities of an issuer to investors who are accredited investors (see definition in section 1.1 of NI 45-106).
 It is your obligation to ensure you are selling to investors that meet these criteria.
 You should ensure investors understand what an accredited investor is and do what is reasonable to confirm they fit into the definition.
-This should be done before you take any funds from the investor.
+This should be done before you take any funds from the investor. - This exemption can be used by an issuer to raise capital by selling new securities from its treasury or by anyone selling their already issued securities provided the purchaser in an accredited investor. - There is no limit on the number of investors, the amount of capital raised or the number of times the exemption is used.

-- This exemption can be used by an issuer to raise capital by selling new securities from its treasury or by anyone selling their already issued securities provided the purchaser in an accredited investor. - There is no limit on the number of investors, the amount of capital raised or the number of times the exemption is used. - Each investor must purchase as principal.
+- Each investor must purchase as principal.
 This means that they must buy the securities for themselves, not as an agent for someone else. - Policy reasons for this exemption: Because investors are presumed to have the resources to protect themselves and not require the protection of the Act. - There is more information about this exemption in the Companion Policy to NI 45-106.

 - No approval of the Commission is required before the exemption is used. - No offering memorandum is required.
-Use of any documentation does not trigger statutory rights of action for misrepresentation as this exemption is not included in the definition of offering memorandum within the meaning of clause 2(1)(ff) of the Act. - You must file with the Commission a report of sales in Form 45-106F1 within 10 business days after the sale is complete. - Fees: \$100 on filing a Form 45-106F1.
+However if you voluntarily choose to use a document it will be an offering memorandum within the meaning of clause 2(1)(ff) of the Act and GRO 11-906.
+Use of an offering memorandum will trigger statutory rights of withdrawal and action for misrepresentation.
+There are no content requirements for this type of offering memorandum except that it must contain Section 80.2 Disclosure.
+You must file the offering memorandum with the Commission with your report of sales.
+We don't review this offering memorandum except to look for the Section 80.2 Disclosure. - You must file with the Commission a report of sales in Form 45-106F1 within 10 business days after the sale is complete. - Fees: \$100 on filing a Form 45-106F1.